yaniv-golan/dlzoom/README.md

 Alternatively, organizational users can configure Server‑to‑Server (S2S) OAuth using environment variables or a config file.

+Host your own broker (optional)
+- The CLI uses a hosted sign‑in broker by default.
+To self‑host, deploy the worker under `zoom-broker/` (see that README), then point dlzoom to your URL via the `--auth-url` option or environment variable when logging in.

 ### 2. Configure S2S Credentials (Optional)

 Create a `.env` file in your working directory: